shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/01-text.md

 Use italics to draw attention to a specific word, phrase, parameter values, classes, methods, product versions and, key terms like SQL Database.

-Use single asterisk *italic* in Markdown to signify italic format
+Use single asterisk *italic* in Markdown to signify italic format.

 ### Underline